FinlayBlakemore/kernel-toolkit/README.md

 ## Security Notice

-⚠️ **WARNING**: This toolkit is designed for security research and educational purposes only.
+:warning: **WARNING**: This toolkit is designed for security research and educational purposes only.
 Misuse of this software to exploit vulnerabilities in systems without proper authorization is illegal and unethical.
 Always obtain proper permissions before testing any exploitation techniques.

 ## Requirements